TrueDub/simple-react-treetable/README.md

 Thus the actual data for the column will be provided as `dataRow.data[dataField]`

-The function should return HTML - see the example below:
+The function should return a simple type (string, number etc) or HTML - see the example below:

 ````javascript
 let descriptionRenderer = function (dataRow, dataField) {